Cubie87/cubie87.github.io/posts/2024-a1708/repair.md

 ![first boot (in my hands at least)](repairedBoot.png)

 Most of the resources utilised to action this repair is by Louis Rossmann.
-A very similar diagnosis process is covered [here](https://www.youtube.com/watch?v=S8rdaJQQVqg)
+A very similar diagnosis process is covered [here](https://www.youtube.com/watch?v=S8rdaJQQVqg).
+You might recognise the "owie!" test in that video, was the main inspiration for my own "owie!" test.

 ## Dead USB Controller